HSRLCLab/SmartFactory_Box-Sortic/README.md

 [TOC]

-## The SmartFactroy Project - Sortic
+## The SmartFactory Project - Sortic

 The implementation of the SmartFactory project  for Sortic looks like this: